-It is presumed that all LSUHSC-NO positions require employees to travel at least occasionally in the performance of their duties and therefore must complete the below qualification process, unless and until specifically exempted in writing by their Department Head.
-To drive either a State-owned vehicle (SOV) or personally-owned vehicle (POV) on official University business, employees must possess a valid and properly classed license and complete the three step qualification process detailed below.
+It is presumed that all LSUHSC-NO positions require employees to travel at least occasionally in the performance of their duties and therefore must complete the below qualification process, unless and until specifically exempted in writing by their Supervisor.
+To drive a State-owned, personally-owned, or rental vehicle on official University business, employees must possess a valid and properly classed license and complete the three step qualification process detailed below.

-In the case of POV usage, the vehicle must have the state required auto insurance coverage and the employee must be authorized to drive the vehicle under that insurance coverage.
-Unless employed by the University, students shall not be Qualified to drive State-owned, rented or their personally-owned vehicles on official university business.
+In the case of personally-owned vehicle usage, the vehicle must have the state required auto insurance coverage and the employee must be authorized to drive the vehicle under that insurance coverage.
 Individuals not completing all steps of the process will be considered out of compliance with University regulations, their supervisors will be notified and they will not be allowed to receive travel reimbursements of any kind.

 3. Official Driving Record

 Non-Louisiana drivers’ license holders must obtain a certified copy of their ODR from the OMV in the state where they are licensed and do so at their own expense.
 These employees should instruct their respective OMVs to send the ODR directly to:

-Once your ODR check is received, if there are no violations within the past year, you will be Qualified to drive on official University business by EHS.
+Once your ODR check is received, if there are no violations within the past year, you will be notified via email that you are Qualified to drive on official University business.
+Provide a copy of this email to your supervisor.
 If there are violations you will be notified that you are required to take remedial training or that you are considered to be a high risk driver.

-If you have a question or require support, contact Angelique Smith, Driver Safety Officer, at firstname.lastname@example.org 504-568-6588.
+If you have a question or require support related to your ODR, contact Raychelle Williams at firstname.lastname@example.org or 504-568-4500.